neuroprushin/2/README.md

 ## Platform Compatibility

 This application has been tested and confirmed working on:
-- Linux (native)
+- Linux
+- macOS
-- Windows Subsystem for Linux (WSL 2)
+- Windows

-For best results, we recommend running the application in one of these environments.
+For best results on Windows, run the application as Administrator when importing folders.
+All other features work without elevated privileges.

 ## License